 Tutorial: Jail and Prison Records

-People arrested or charged with state crimes who can't post bail usually are kept in a county jail facility while their cases are pending.
+People arrested or charged with state crimes in Calfornia who can't post bail usually are kept in a county jail facility while their cases are pending.

 People convicted of federal crimes will be sentenced to a federal prison or penitentiary.